melowntech/workshop/tutorials/mars-peaks-and-valleys-searchable-nomenclature.rst

 """""""""""
 As a prerequisite, you should complete our :doc:`first Mars tutorial <mars-peaks-and-valleys>`.

-For search functionality, you need to have Node.js 8.x installed on your system.
+For search functionality, you need to have Node.js 8.x and PM2 process manager installed on your system.
 Run

 ::